Resources for Us, Built by Us.

 Are they safe and effective?

 They have been rigorously tested to be safe for people 16 and older.
 The Pfizer brand and Moderna brand vaccines require 2 doses and are both about 95% effective at preventing you from getting sick.
 Johnson & Johnson 's vaccine - which requires only 1 shot - is about 85% effective at preventing severe illness.
 Read more about vaccine safety here.
+As of April 16, 2021, the CDC paused distribution of the Johnson & Johnson vaccine for further testing and the CEO of Pfizer has said a third booster shot may be needed, but no official guidance has been made on these updates.

 Who is eligible for a vaccine?